 The companies that defy this natural cycle are invariable run by “supermen” (or women).
 Akio Morita founded Sony in 1946 and was a very active CEO until 1994.
 At the time he left, Sony had a $40B market cap.
 Today it is valued at $28B.
 Akio had an incredible run of hit products: the first transistor radio, the first transistor television, the Walkman, the first video cassette recorder, and the compact disc.
 Akio ran Sony based on his intuitions.
 For example, he ignored focus groups that hated the Walkman, saying:

-“We don’t ask consumers what they want.
+“\We don’t ask consumers what they want.
 They don’t know.
-Instead we apply our brain power to what they need, and will want, and make sure we’re there, ready”
+Instead we apply our brain power to what they need, and _will_ want, and make sure we’re there, ready”

 Steve Jobs co-founded Apple in 1976.
 He was pushed out in in May 1985 when the company was valued at about $2.2B.
 He returned in 1996 when Apple was worth $3B.
 Today it is worth $169B.
 Jobs famously micromanages every product detail and like Akio makes decisions based on intuitions.